Choosing a business credit card for your new business

 6. Get pre-approved

 As you compare and contrast various business credit card options for your new business, you might consider getting pre-approved.
-Pre-approval for a business credit card means the issuer has done a basic review of your profile and determined you meet certain requirements to get a credit card.
-Although it’s not guaranteed you’ll get approved, pre-approval can give you a better idea of which card options you’re eligible for.
+Pre-approval for a business credit card means the issuer has conducted a preliminary review of your profile and determined that you meet certain requirements to get a credit card.
+Pre-approval doesn’t guarantee final approval, but it can give you a better idea of which card options you may be eligible for.

 Credit cards for new business owners FAQ

-When you’re choosing a credit card for your new business, you may be overwhelmed with the number of options available.
-You can narrow down your choices by considering your business needs, researching the various types of business credit cards and getting pre-approved.
+When you’re choosing a credit card for your new business, you can narrow down your choices by considering your business needs, researching the various types of business credit cards and getting pre-approved.

 Capital One Business